ec-jrc/lisflood-model/3_08_optLISFLOOD_transmission-loss/index.md

 ### Transmission loss output file

-The transmission loss option can put out an additional time series as listed in the following table:
+The transmission loss module can put out an additional time series (TSS file) as listed in the following table:

 ***Table:*** *Output of transmission loss routine -- Average upstream of gauges.*